magnunm/surf/README.md

 Run a series of HTTP(S) requests specified in a plain-text file.
 Requests are separated by comment lines, starting with a `#`.
 Cookies are stored automatically between the requests within a given file.
+Environment variables can be injected into the requests by using `${ENVIRONMENT_VAR}` in the specification file.
 Inspired by [restclient.el](https://github.com/pashky/restclient.el).

 Install using [stack](https://docs.haskellstack.org/en/stable/README/):